sacundim/tau-sigma/example-data/README.md

 1. The approximate inflection points the stability curve;
 2. The order of magnitude of the stability values.

-So the TheoBR chart suggests this watch could keep its initial rate to within about 45 seconds (2 standard deviations) for 60 days, but for periods longer than that its rates went on a random walk or a deterministic drift.
+So the TheoH chart suggests this watch could keep its initial rate to within about 30 seconds (2 standard deviations) for 40 days, but for periods longer than that its rates went on a random walk or a deterministic drift.